Animals Used in Education and Training

 Military Training Drills

-In horrific trauma-training exercises, live animals such as goats and pigs are shot, stabbed, dismembered, blown up and burned in drills for military surgeons.
-Although modern, non-animal training methods, such as high-tech simulators, have proved to be more effective at preparing doctors for the front line, a handful of countries – including the UK, the US, Denmark and the Netherlands – persist in using archaic and unethical drills with live animals.
+In horrific trauma-training exercises, live animals such as goats and pigs are shot, stabbed, dismembered, and burned in drills for military medical personnel.
+Although modern, non-animal training methods, such as high-tech simulators, have proved to be more effective at preparing doctors for the front line, a handful of countries – including the UK, the US, Denmark, Canada, Germany and the Netherlands – persist in using archaic and unethical drills with live animals.

-PETA and our international affiliates have been campaigning hard against these horrific procedures and made significant progress in many areas.
+PETA entities have been campaigning hard against these horrific procedures and made significant progress in many areas.
 In 2013, Poland’s army ditched live-animal training methods following pressure from compassionate people.
-And in 2014, the US military agreed to end its use of animals in six key areas of medical training.
+In 2014, the US military agreed to end its use of animals in six key areas of medical training; and, in 2017, the US Coast Guard ended its use of animals for trauma training drills.

 The Humane Alternatives